comit-network/spikes/0003-lightning-as-alpha-ledger.md

 | `alpha_redeem_identity` | `α::Identity` | The identity on alpha that **A**, this is the LN `invoice`  |
 | `beta_refund_identity`  | `β::Identity` | The identity on beta that **B** will be transferred to when the beta-HTLC is activated after `beta_expiry`      |

-4) Alice now starts the [exection phase](https://github.com/comit-network/RFCs/blob/master/RFC-003-SWAP-Basic.md#1-alice-deploys-%CE%B1-htlc) by paying the invoice using the LND command `sendpayment`.
+4) Alice now starts the [execution phase](https://github.com/comit-network/RFCs/blob/master/RFC-003-SWAP-Basic.md#1-alice-deploys-%CE%B1-htlc) by paying the invoice using the LND command `sendpayment`.
 5) Bob gets notified about funding of alpha (i.e. the invoice has been paid but cannot be settled yet), and continues with [deploying beta-HTLC](https://github.com/comit-network/RFCs/blob/master/RFC-003-SWAP-Basic.md#2-bob-deploys-%CE%B2-htlc), i.e. he deploys a HTLC on Ethereum.
 6) As soon as beta has enough confirmations for Alice, she redeems the beta-HTLC using her secret.
 7) Bob gets notified about this, learns the secret and can now settle the LND invoice by invoking the LND command `settleInvoice` ([more details](https://github.com/lightningnetwork/lnd/blob/aa1cd04dbf07a9195d5ada752f383988d8d01fa7/cmd/lncli/invoicesrpc_active.go#L53)).